 [DEPRECATED] Your Gemfile contains multiple primary sources.
 Using `source` more than once without a block is a security risk, and may result in installing unexpected gems.
 To resolve this warning, use a block to indicate which gems should come from the secondary source.Is it something dangerous?
 I am not a ruby on rails programmer and cannot tell...

-#3 Updated by Marius BALTEANU 13 days ago
+#3 Updated by Marius BALTEANU over 1 year ago